3loi/NaturalVoices/README.md

 ### Downloading the meta-data

-The meta-data contains the output of running Faster-Whisper, PyAnnote (Diarization + Voice Activity Detection + Speaker Overlap).
+The meta-data contains the output of running Faster-Whisper, PyAnnote (Diarization + Voice Activity Detection + Speaker Overlap) and all_data.json which contains the utterance level predictions.

 To download the meta-data run the following command:
   ```